Have you ever seen a cat's eyes at night?

 - CORE Ceramic Technology

 As you would expect, there are differing grades or levels within the most advanced tech, Gen 3 that includes autogated tubes and filmless or unfilmed technology.
 There will also be differing levels of quality of scopes between manufacturers.

 Night Vision Scope Brands

-There are many optics brands out there, and some of our favorite rifle scope brands don’t dabble in this type of technology.
-However, we can trust some well-reputed companies that are experts in NV products to help light up our way.
+There are many optics brands out there, and some of our favorite rifle scope brands don't dabble in this type of technology.
+However, we can trust some well-reputed companies that are experts in night vision products to help light up our way.
 To name a few:

 What is Thermal Imaging?

 Thermal imaging is the ability to see parts of the light spectrum that we can't see with the naked eye.
 Light is simply radiation.
 The radiation or rays of the electro-magnetic spectrum have varying lengths and we interpret this as color.
 Short wavelengths have the highest amount of energy, and longer wavelengths have the least amount of energy.

 The human eye is capable of only seeing a small portion of this spectrum with lengths of about 400 and 800 nanometers.
 In relation to thermal imaging, a part of the spectrum unperceivable to the human eye is the infrared (IR) spectrum.

 Being able to see this part of the spectrum with technology allows us to see radiation emitted from objects, people, and animals in the day or dark.
 This tells us that thermal imaging devices are "active" since they don't require any ambient or artificial light to operate.

 Through a thermal imaging monocular, thermal goggle or thermal scope, we see an image that offers cool colors like varying shades of blue to determine objects.
 Images emitting varying shades of red shows heat from a living object like a person or an animal.
 Being able to see this in pitch black or in obscure terrain like brush and thick timber can be a great asset in the field.